 The underwriters propose to offer the shares of common stock to the public at the public offering price set forth on the cover of this prospectus.
-The underwriters may offer the shares of common stock to securities dealers at the public offering price less a concession not in excess of \$0.47 per share.
+The underwriters may offer the shares of common stock to securities dealers at the public offering price less a concession not in excess of \$ per share.
+The underwriters may allow, and the dealers may reallow, a discount not in excess of \$ per share to other dealers.
 If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.